Sold.co.uk Review – Is Their FREE Service Even Worth It?

 • How their service actually works!

-Spoiler: SOLD is not a charity, so they’re making money from their customers somewhere along the journey!
+Spoiler: Sold is not a charity, so they’re making money from their customers somewhere along the journey!

 Table of contents

-To ensure we’re on the same page, I need to make it crystal clear that this is not a review of SOLD.co.uk’s services.
+To ensure we’re on the same page, I need to make it crystal clear that this is not a review of Sold.co.uk’s services.

 I have never used their service (so I can’t review it).
-I’m approaching this from the perspective of a window-shopper exploring my options, and deciding whether or not I would use SOLD.co.uk to sell my house.
+I’m approaching this from the perspective of a window-shopper exploring my options, and deciding whether or not I would use Sold.co.uk to sell my house.
 Essentially, it’s a review of their proposition.

-• A faster house selling service – faster than any estate agent in the UK
+• A faster house selling service

 • A transparent and fully managed sale

-SOLD.CO.UK – The Online Estate Agent
+Sold.co.uk – Online Estate Agent Service

 ServiceRatingFeaturesCost